 Lloyd TMA member, Point West Credit Union (NE 12th & Irving) is now offering loans for the purchase of your next bicycle!
 Contact Point West Credit Union for more information on this exciting new program.

 All TriMet and C-TRAN buses are equipped with racks that hold two bikes.
 Each MAX train has space for 4 bikes per car, and WES Commuter Rail allows bikes as well.
-For more information call the Bikes on TriMet hotline at (503) 962-7644
+For more information visit TriMet and C-TRAN's biking webpages:

 The Lloyd TMA has been working closely with Lloyd District businesses to install safe and convenient long-term bike parking.
 Over the past year, the Lloyd District has donated over 100 spaces.